AS 91430 annotated exemplars

 The evaluation explains the implications of weather conditions.
 This shows in-depth understanding of the processes being examined and research techniques (8).

-To reach Excellence, the student could further develop the analysis (3) to emphasis the anomalies and provide a more critical analysis, as shown when explaining saltation rates (5).
+To reach Excellence, the student could further develop the analysis (3) to emphasise the anomalies and provide a more critical analysis, as shown when explaining saltation rates (5).
+The critical analysis of findings will incorporate the relevance of geographic concepts.

 A critical evaluation requires the student to discuss alternative research methods and their implications.
 Explaining the implications of revisiting the site to gather additional saltation data under different conditions (9) would provide a more comprehensive response.